CodeF53/ForTheLoveOfGodWouldYouShutUp-Fabric/README.md

 Note Blocks will still notify allay/sculk despite not making a sound.

+## Mojang reverted the change that prompted this mod, so this will no longer be updated.

 ## Video
 [![Youtube Video Trailer of Mod](https://user-images.githubusercontent.com/37855219/162813520-fa8d40c2-8c3f-4b66-a8d1-37c28eec525a.png)](http://www.youtube.com/watch?v=OQ2EmVMYguU "Video Title")